FireTail-io/firetail-appsync-lambda/README.md

 Building and deploying the Firetail AppSync Lambda requires the following prerequisites:

-- A Golang installation.
-See the [Download and Install instructions at go.dev](https://go.dev/doc/install).
+- A Go installation - see the [Download and Install instructions at go.dev](https://go.dev/doc/install)
-- The Serverless CLI.
-See [Setting Up Serverless Framework With AWS at serverless.com](https://www.serverless.com/framework/docs/getting-started).
+- The Serverless CLI - see [Setting Up Serverless Framework With AWS at serverless.com](https://www.serverless.com/framework/docs/getting-started)
+- An account and organisation on the Firetail SaaS - visit [firetail.app](https://firetail.app) to get started